ubern-mia/MIALab/docs/experiments.rst

 Tools
 ^^^^^
-There exist various tools for registration besides the implemented code:
+There exist various tools for registration besides the implemented code for registration:

 - `3D Slicer <https://www.slicer.org/>`_: Open source software which also includes registration.
 - `ANTs <http://stnava.github.io/ANTs/>`_: Advanced Normalization Tools, which come with registration algorithms.